Instant Pot Pulled Pork

 Preparation

-- Lock the lid of the instant pot.
-Select Pressure Cook/Manual function and set timer for 60 minutes.
+4. Lock the lid into place, cancel the sauté mode and set to "pressure cook" for 60 minutes.

 Helpful hints

-- If you like pulled pork a little crispy, you can spread pork on a cooking tray and cook at 400° F degrees for 15 minutes or until desired crispness.
+• If you like pulled pork a little crispy, you can spread pork on a cooking tray and cook at 400° F degrees for 15 to 20 minutes or until desired crispness.

-- Leftover pulled pork is a great option for pork sandwiches, tacos or enchiladas.
+• Leftover pulled pork is a great option for pork sandwiches, tacos or enchiladas.
+You may also top with arugula if desired.

 Nutrients per serving